Authentication

 Signup and email verification

-New accounts require email verification before you can create jobs, secrets, or other resources.
-You can browse the dashboard immediately, but write actions are blocked until you verify.
+New accounts may require email verification before you can create jobs, secrets, or other resources.
+When verification is enabled, signup returns 202 Accepted and the response includes email_verification_required: true.

 Sign up:

-Check your inbox for a verification link.
-Click it to activate your account.
+When verification is required, check your inbox for a verification link and click it to activate your account.
 You can also resend the verification email:

-Once verified, your trust_level changes to verified and all features are unlocked.
-After 48 hours of normal usage, you are promoted to trusted.
+Once verified, your trust_level changes to verified and write actions are unlocked.

 JWT tokens (user sessions)